Home Affiliate Marketing & Media Buying 20 Best Traffic Sources for Affiliate Marketing in 2025 [For Top Conversions]

 Push advertising means delivering ads in the form of push notifications.
 Push ads are the perfect blend of non-intrusiveness, user-friendliness, and visual appeal, enabling you to easily grab the viewer’s attention.

 Push ads can take the traditional Web Push format delivered via web browsers or In-Page Push delivered directly on web pages.
-In-Page Push is the more advanced version that lets you use customized layouts to attract users.
-You can run Social Bar ads on Adsterra that combine the advantages of Display and In-Page Push — our ads work with all browsers and don’t require subscriptions like Web Push.
+In-Page Push is the more advanced version that lets you use customized push notification layouts to attract users.
+You can run Social Bar ads on Adsterra that combine the advantages of display ads and In-Page Push — our ads work with all browsers and don’t require subscriptions like web push.

 2. Pop traffic